medic/cht-docs/content/en/apps/tutorials/application-settings.md

 You can configure hierarchies by editing the object corresponding to the `"contact_types"` key in `app_settings.json`.
 The following code sample represents the default hierarchy configuration.
 You can modify existing contact types by editing the objects within the array.

 When configuring a new deployment, it's important to plan your hierarchy well.
 While there are no limits in the CHT to the hierarchical depth or breadth it will support, there are some trade-offs and caveats:
-* Any time you need a hierarchical change after many documents have been created, this is [non-trivial change]({{< relref "apps/guides/updates/moving-contacts" >}}).
+* While it it possible to [update the hierarchy configuration]({{< relref "apps/guides/updates/moving-contacts" >}}) after launch it can be difficult and potentially disruptive to users.
 Try and avoid this by planning ahead as best as possible.
-* If your hierarchy is too shallow, and you force contacts onto a level causing that level to excessively wide, there will be a performance loss because everyone at this level will have to sync every document.
-Replication depth, as outlined below, can not improve this.
+* If your hierarchy is too shallow, users will download more docs than are necessary for their work which will impact the performance of the app.
+Taking the time to get the hierarchy configuration right makes it easy to give users access to only the docs they need.

 {{< see-also page="apps/reference/app-settings/hierarchy" title="Hierarchy" >}}